plone/documentation/docs/backend/schemas.md

         readonly=True
         )

-    form.order_before(not_last='summary')
+    form.order_before(not_last="summary")
     not_last = schema.TextLine(
         title=u"Not last",
         )
 ```

-The value passed to the directive may be either '*' (indicating before or after all fields) or the name of another field.
+The value passed to the directive may be either `*` (indicating before or after all fields) or the name of another field.
-Use `'.fieldname'` to refer to field in the current schema or a base schema.
+Use `.fieldname` to refer to field in the current schema or a base schema.
-Prefix with the schema name (e.g. `'IDublinCore.title'`) to refer to a field in another schema.
+Prefix with the schema name (e.g. `IDublinCore.title`) to refer to a field in another schema.
 Use an unprefixed name to refer to a field in the current or the default schema for the form.

 In supermodel XML, the directives are called `form:before` and `form:after`.